timothyhart6/ColumbusEventAlertService/README.md

-Columbus Events is an Application that scraps the internet to find events around Columbus and sends me a daily text informing me of the events going on that day, who is performing, and where/when the event takes place.
+Columbus Events is an Application that scrapes the internet to find events around Columbus and sends me a daily text informing me of the events going on that day, who is performing, and where/when the event takes place.

 This Application is solely a pet project to help inform me of what is going on in my city, as well as an exercise to hone my Developer skills.